mkornyev/Computationally-Infeasible-Hash-Puzzle/readme.md

-# Hash-Based Ethereum Smart Contract
+# Computationally Infeasible Hash-Puzzle :: Ethereum Smart Contract

-The contract allows the user to place a wager and difficulty that diminish exponentionally every hour.
+The contract allows a user to place a wager and difficulty that diminish exponentionally every hour for all participants.

 # Getting started

 Pay a wager to the constructor, along with a specified difficulty.

 * A difficulty is the number of leading zeroes necessary for any hash output.
-(An input of 0 would constitute an infinite number of hash inputs)
+(An input of 0 would constitute an infinite number of hash inputs) --> Computed like SHA256(nonce) = 0x0001fG7h23jjsa...

 Have your friends try and find nonces that result in leading zeroes, and test them in the claim() function.